ethereum-optimism/optimism/specs/derivation.md

 The `ExecutionPayload` has the following requirements:

-- Pre-Canyon
+- Bedrock
   - The withdrawals field MUST be nil
+  - The blob gas used field MUST be nil
+  - The blob gas limit field MUST be nil
-- Post-Canyon
+- Canyon
   - The withdrawals field MUST be non-nil
   - The withdrawals field MUST be an empty list
-- Pre-Ecotone
   - The blob gas used field MUST be nil
   - The blob gas limit field MUST be nil
-- Post-Ecotone
+- Ecotone
+  - The withdrawals field MUST be non-nil
+  - The withdrawals field MUST be an empty list
   - The blob gas used field MUST be 0
   - The blob gas limit field MUST be 0